USAvian/USAvian/README.md

 ## About
-This project was born from unsuccessful attempts at trying to build mental maps of what groups, cooperatives, federal agencies are "doing" or influencing bird conservation in the U.S. We are designing a database which will inform a visualization (map) of this complex network.
+This project was born from unsuccessful attempts of trying to build mental maps of who, what, where, and how various organizations, research groups, working groups, and state and federal agencies are doing conservtion science or delivery.
+We are designing a database of sorts to inform an interactive info-scape and companion user interface for digitally mapping out the complex network that is bird conservation.

 <img style="float: left;" src="/images/cdi_concept_img.png">

 ## Expected Benefits